The insider advice on this page is from Wendy’s Trusted Travel Expert for Nepal: Antonia Neubauer of Myths and Mountains.

 The airport can get a bit hectic.
 It’s hard to say if getting your visa in advance or on arrival is better, as you never know which line will be longer.
 If you do get your visa on arrival, fill out the application before you land in Nepal, as doing it in the airport is complicated and rushed.

 Extra batteries are a must.
 Yes, you can get them in Nepal, but one does not know how old they are.
 If you use rechargeable batteries, bring several, as you never know about electricity and power outages.

 Extra passport photos: You’ll need them for visas and for trekking permits.
 Bring at least four.

-Let us arrange a private interview with the Kumari—a young virgin goddess—and her family; or a special celebration, such as a wedding; or a dinner at a private home with key figures in the arts, education, medicine, or other segments of Nepali society.
+Let us arrange a private interview with the Kumari—a young virgin goddess—and her family; a cooking class with locals; a special celebration, such as a wedding; or a dinner at a private home with key figures in the arts, education, medicine, or other segments of Nepali society.
 Our extraordinary connection and bond with Nepal allows us to do this and more.